-5.1 Editing the Cohiba model file
+5.1 Editing the COHIBA model file

 An XML file is a simple text file and almost any text editor (WordPad, Notepad, Word, Emacs,...) can edit the file.
 However, the structure of the XML file is easier to read in a more specialized XML editor.
 For instance the Microsoft XML Notepad 2007 or Notepad++ text editors may be freely downloaded.
-The Notepad++ editor is illustrated in Figure 5.2.

-5.2 Errors reading the Cohiba model file
+5.2 Errors reading the COHIBA model file

-When Cohiba reads the Cohiba model file it will detect most spelling and syntax errors.

-If Cohiba encounters an error corrupting the structure of the XML syntax, then a message will be issued to screen and the Cohiba log file.
+COHIBA will detect most spelling and syntax errors in the COHIBA model file.
+If COHIBA encounters an error corrupting the structure of the XML syntax, then a message will be issued to screen and the COHIBA log file.
 The message can look like: